How to become a lawyer in the UK

 Solicitors and legal executives deal extensively with clients face to face and over the phone; barristers are instructed by solicitors who do most of the initial client liaison work.

 Whatever degree subject you’re studying at university, a career in law is open to you.
 What’s more, the path to qualification as a lawyer is straightforward and very well trodden – approximately 50% of those who become solicitors or barristers each year have degrees in subjects other than law.
 Recruiters are far more interested in your skills, experience and personal qualities than what you’ve studied.
 Qualities such as commercial awareness, intelligence, motivation and communication skills are high on recruiters’ wish lists, as are relevant legal work experience and high academic achievement.

-Specific degree subjects can be particularly useful in certain areas of law: for example, languages can be of help for those practising European law or in firms with a significant number of international clients; science degrees are useful in intellectual property law; and a numerical background will give you a head start in areas such as tax and personal injury, which can involve complicated calculations.
+Specific degree subjects can be particularly useful in certain areas of law: for example, languages can be of help for those working across jurisdictions; science degrees are useful in intellectual property law; and a numerical background will give you a head start in areas such as tax and personal injury, which can involve complicated calculations.

 ‘Non-law graduates undoubtedly bring a different perspective to a firm – our broad client base means there are very few backgrounds not relevant to a role at this law firm,’ says Lydia Block, graduate talent manager at Taylor Wessing.
 ‘Our client base within life sciences ranges from small biotech companies to global pharmaceutical giants – clients appreciate lawyers who are able adapt to changing environments, and who utilise their finely-honed critical and evaluative thinking skills in order to meet their needs.’